digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/getting-started/holdings.rst

 This tutorial introduces the core asset model of the library through a simple example.
-The purpose is to illustrate the concepts of :ref:`account <account>`, :ref:`instrument <instrument>`, and :ref:`holding <holding>`, as well as showing how to work with Daml interfaces.
+The purpose is to illustrate the concepts of :ref:`account <account>`, :ref:`instrument <instrument>`, and :ref:`holding <holding>`, as well as to show some useful patterns when working with Daml interfaces.

 We are going to: